gcba-odin/odin-frontend/README.md

 ## Deploy

 After build, serving the `/dist` directory is enough for deployment.

+If you want to try on your local environment, execute a [Python SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) on `\dist`.

 > Have in mind that a new generated `index.html` is placed under `/dist` with the paths to the concatenated and minified files.